PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 - Centrifuge 3-5 min at 4°C at top speed,
 - Recover the supernatant (= soluble chromatin),
 - Repeat the centrifugation to remove as much as possible the undigested genomic DNA.
-- Quantify the chromatin (with [QuBit](QuBit.md), following the QuBit kit protocol).
+- Quantify the 2µL and 5µL of your chromatin (with [QuBit](QuBit.md), following the QuBit kit protocol).
 You may need to dilute an aliquot of the chromatin beforehand.

 (Possibility of storing -80 ° C at this stage, but for the ChIP it is better to avoid the thawing steps).

 #### Checking of chromatin fragmentation (nucleosomal digestion pattern)
+------📝🔴----- *Benoit: 4/07/2022: Do we need to update this section?
+Last time it didn't work.
+When I redid the experiment, I did the following: Take 150µL chromatin.
+Add 50µL H2O + 5µL 5M NaCl + 2µL 0.5M EDTA + 4µL Proteinase K. Incubate O/N at 65°C* ------📝-----

 * Save a 50µL aliqot of Micrococcale digested chromatin in a fresh tube, then add:
      + RNAse A (20mg/ml) 10 μl, 60 min at 37°C